kimjoyc/LeetCode/README.md

 Return the maximum subarray sum.

 Time Complexity
 The time complexity of this solution is O(n), where n is the size of the input vector nums.
-This is because the function iterates through the input vector once, performing a constant number of operations for each element.

 Space Complexity
 The space complexity is O(1), indicating constant space usage.

-The function uses only a few integer variables (currSubArr_sum and maxSubArr_sum) to keep track of the current and maximum subarray sums.
-The space used is independent of the input size and remains constant.
+## Product of Array Except Self
+### Problem Statement
+Given an array of integers, return a new array such that each element at index i of the new array is the product of all the numbers in the original array except the one at i.

+### Example
+Input: [1, 2, 3, 4]
+Output: [24, 12, 8, 6]
+Explanation: The output is calculated as follows:

+output[0] = 2 * 3 * 4 = 24
+output[1] = 1 * 3 * 4 = 12
+output[2] = 1 * 2 * 4 = 8
+output[3] = 1 * 2 * 3 = 6

+### Constraints
+The length of the given array is at least 2.
+The length of the given array is at most 1000.
+Elements in the given array are within the range [-10^4, 10^4].

+### Solution
+The algorithm can be implemented using two passes through the input array.
+The first pass calculates the product of all elements to the left of each element, and the second pass calculates the product of all elements to the right of each element.
+The final result is the product of the left and right products for each element.
+The time complexity of this algorithm is O(N) and the space complexity is O(1) excluding the output array, or O(N) including the output array.